 As a child he spent a lot of his time in the book shop of his parents.
 Mostly in the history section, soaking up everything there is to know about our past.
 Already at a young age, Boccanegra made it clear that he later wanted to become a war photographer, an ambition that he eventually abandoned to study History and English instead, in Ghent (Belgium).

 With every piece Boccanegra asks himself the question how he can, in the best possible and strongest way, visualise a certain topic.
-This always leads to visually powerful works, combined with a deeper meaning or backstory.
+In order to create as much attention as possible for the subject of the work.
+This always leads to visually powerful works, combined with a deeper meaning.
 “A good artwork is like a boxer.
 The first punch is what you see or experience, but the knockout blow is what’s behind the work, the meaning, the story.
 If I don’t feel these two punches while watching a work of art, then it’s nothing for me”.

 Past works include: